Women in Computer Science

 You can see details of previous events including lists of prizewinners here: Previous Conferences

-Every year we invite our students to represent us at the event.
-You can find out more about the event and register for updates on their website.
+You can also find out more about the event and register for updates on their website.

 In 2019 Kate Bobyn and Katie Walker represented our department at the event.